syncfusion-content/wpf-docs/wpf/SpellChecker/custom-dictionary-support.md

 You can add `Hunspell`, `Ispell`, or `OpenOffice` dictionaries one or more times with various culture into the `SfSpellChecker.Dictionaries` collection.
 You can change the spell check culture at runtime by changing the `SfSpellChecker.Culture` property.
 Based on the current `SfSpellChecker.Culture` respective dictionary is used to spell check.

-N> During language switching, you need to set the culture for the `SfSpellChecker.Culture` property from the required dictionary's culture.
+N> During language switching, you need to set the required culture for `SfSpellChecker.Culture` property from the required dictionary's culture.
 From `SfSpellChecker.Dictionaries` collection, you can get the required dictionary.

 {% tabs %}
 {% highlight xaml %}